Worker’s Comp 101: What Small Business Owners Need To Know

 Today’s Worker’s comp laws have no-fault laws.
 According to the Worker’s comp, no victim is entitled to injury compensation without proving fault to the opposite party.

-The intensity of a worker’s claim is not affected by any guilt or carelessness on their side.
+The intensity of a worker’s claim is not affected by guilt or carelessness on their part.
 If the injury occurs due to impairment by alcohol or drugs, the employee loses their right to compensation.
-Even in an attempt to injure themselves, they won’t get a worker’s comp.
+Even if they attempt to injure themselves, they won’t get worker’s compensation.

 Regulations For Workers Comp

-Every state has its Worker’s comp program via a board or a commission that ensures enterprises comply with the laws.
+Every state has its Workers’ compensation program via a board or a commission that ensures enterprises comply with the laws.
 The commission is a state agency that administers claims.
-It judges if the insurer should refund the medical care, cash benefits, or both and determines the amount to be paid.
-The board directs weekly money benefits and medical care to be paid by the employer’s insurance company.
+It judges whether the insurer should refund the medical care, cash benefits, or both and determines the amount to be paid.
+The board directs the employer’s insurance company to pay weekly money benefits and medical care.

-The Department of labor in the US has contacts with all state agecies.
-To learn about the Worker’s comp laws in your area, check out your state’s department website.n
+The US Department of Labor has contacts with all state agencies.
+To learn about Worker’s comp laws in your area, visit your state’s department website.

 State Laws For Workers Comp

 Apart from Texas, all states require all enterprises with workers to carry Worker’s comp insurance.
-However, specific regulations and requirements are different in states.
-A state may disagree with offering compensation for psychological conditions not caused by a physical injury at the workplace.
+However, specific regulations and requirements vary between states.
+For example, a state may disagree with offering compensation for psychological conditions not caused by a physical injury at the workplace.

 Conclusion